 Creating Virtual Tours Since The Last Millenium.
-A Bit About Me and Virtual Tours

 Because we didn’t have the ideal set-up to center the camera’s sensor on the pivot point, some image tweaking was necessary.
 The laborious task of lining up the images took time, especially if the camera wasn’t completely level when shooting.
-Stiching lines were sometimes more visible than others and required more time blending out.
+Stitching lines were sometimes more visible than others and required more time blending out.

 With all that, the end results were pretty rewarding.
 The virtual tour lived on the company’s website for quite a few years.